-to woodCHAIRMAN: That is only on a municipal level?
+CHAIRMAN: That is only on a municipal level?

 Mr. SHERTOK (Jewish Agency for Palestine): It is local, yes.
 There is no such equipment there.
-Such equipment is concentrated in the central stores at headquarters or in the police stations up and down the country which are not under our control.
+Such equipment is concentrated in the central store at headquarters or in the police stations up and down the country which are not under our control.

-Mr. MORGAN (Panama): Are these military movements or attacks which have been carried out sporadic or does Mr. Shertok feel that they are carried out on planned and specific dates?
+Mr. MORGAN (Panama): Are these military movements or attacks which have been carried out sporadic or if does Mr. Shertok feel that they are carried out on planted and specific dates.

-Mr. SHERTOK (Jewish Agency for Palestine): May I say that it is neither the one nor the other without, I hope, giving offence.
+Mr. SHERTOK (Jewish Agency for Palestine) May I say that it is neither the one nor the other without, I hope giving offence.
 According to our information the position is as follows.
-Today there are in various districts commanders appointed by the Mufti from outside, either from among Palestinians who are loyal to him or people who are sent in from outside to take over pommand.
+Today there are in various districts commanders appointed by the Mufti from outside, either from among Palestinians who are loyal to him or people who are sent in from outside to takeover command.
 They operate in various areas and they have a general standing order to make trouble.

-A CHAIRMAN: In .any way?
-The back problem with the construction of the constructi and Mr. SHERTOK (Jewish Agency for Palestine): In every way possible: It is within the discretion of the local commander.
-If he thinks it is safer to attack a particular settlement than to attack another, if he thinks it is better to concentrate on convoys along the road, he can do as here and pleases.
+Mr. SHERTOK (Jewish Agency for Palestine): In every way possible.
+It is within the discretion or the local commander.
+If he thinks it is safer to attack a particular settlement than to attack another if he thinks it is better to concentrate on convoys along the road, he can do as he pleases.
 If he thinks it is better to concentrate on a mixed urban area he can send a few people there and collect a few more from the young people of the town and start trouble there.
-The idea is to keep the country in a state of unrest in order, first, to get the Arabs accustomed to it, that this is the road of valour, so to speak, and encourage them to join; secondly, in order to frighten the Jews; thirdly, in order to exert pressure on the United Nations; fourthly, in order to drag such elements in the Arab League as may not be quite enthusiastic about military intervention into it by creating a state of affairs as follows: "here the Arabs are fighting an being killed and you are not coming to their help; you must come to their help," by creating a feeling of noblesse oblige.
-That is the purpose of the present phase of the campaign.
+The idea is to keep the country in a state of unrest in order, first, to get the Arabs accustomed to it, that this is the road of valour, so to speak, and encourage them to join; secondly, in order to frighten the Jews; thirdly, in order to exert pressure on the United Nations; fourthly, in order to drag such elements in the Arab League as may not be quite enthusiastic about military intervention into it by creating a state of affairs as follows: "hare the Arabs are fighting and being killed and you are not coming to their help; you must come to their help," by creating a feeling of noblesse oblige.
+'That is the purpose of the present phase or the campaign.

-It is, therefore, both organized and sporadic at one and the same time as regards the actual operations that have been carried out.
+It is, therefore, both organized and sporadic at one and the some time as regards the actual operations that have been carried out.